Quick Answer

 When This Setup Makes Sense

 Wall-arm mounts are ideal when your storefront window doesn't have usable ceiling structure above it, when you want the flexibility to reposition the display angle throughout the day, or when you need easy rear access for maintenance.
 Restaurants, salons, and small retail shops use this setup frequently because it keeps the floor completely clear and doesn't require any ceiling work.
+This is also the best option if you're renting the space and don't want to drill into the ceiling or run ceiling-mounted infrastructure that you'll have to remove when your lease ends.

 Hardware Considerations

 Weight capacity matters more than you think.
 A Samsung QM55C weighs about 30 lbs without the stand.
-That sounds light, but an articulating arm at full extension creates significant use force on the wall anchor point.
+That sounds light, but an articulating arm at full extension creates significant leverage on the wall anchor point.
 You need a mount rated for at least 1.5x your display's weight, and it absolutely must go into structural studs or a backing plate — never drywall anchors alone.

 VESA compatibility: Make sure your mount matches the VESA pattern on the back of your display.
 The Samsung QMC series uses a 200x200mm VESA pattern on the 55-inch models.
 The OM series varies by size, so always check the spec sheet.